mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl run

-this command is used to run a container as a pod
+This command is used to run a container as a pod

 ```bash
 kubectl run <pod_name> --image=<image_name>